-State Farm announced a $27,000 grant for OnTrack WNC Financial Education & Counseling which will support the agency’s weekly radio program, Money Matters, and the Women’s Financial Empowerment Center.
+State Farm announced a $30,000 grant for OnTrack WNC Financial Education & Counseling which will support the agency’s weekly radio program, Money Matters, the Women’s Financial Empowerment Center and the annual Financial Literacy Awards Luncheon.
 The State Farm Good Neighbor Citizenship grants fund programs that build safer, stronger, and better educated communities.

 “State Farm is proud to fund OnTrack WNC for these two unique programs,” said State Farm Agent and OnTrack WNC Board Member Bill Russell, “Both help educate our community.
 The Money Matters radio show focuses practical tips and resources to enhance listeners’ financial knowledge and skills.
 The Women’s Financial Empowerment Center connects women with education, counseling and support to increase their financial stability and success.”